LiukangWu/CytoCommunity-plus/README.md

 - InputFolderName: The folder name of your original input dataset (must contain original spatial maps).

-#### 1. Use Step1 to construct cellular spatial graphs and split large images into manageable patches
+#### Step 1.
+Use this step to construct cellular spatial graphs and split large images into manageable patches
 This step generates a folder "Step1_Output" containing spatially splitted patches for each original image (sample) along with their corresponding coordinate files, cell type label files, and graph label files, as well as a global "All_Boundary.txt" file that records all splitting boundaries and an "ImagePatchNameList.txt" file that catalogs all generated patches.
 The recursive splitting process ensures large tissue images (samples) are divided into smaller, more manageable patches while maintaining all original cellular information and spatial relationships.

 ```bash